OCA/l10n-usa/account_banking_ach_direct_debit/README.rst

 Usage
 =====

-In the menu *Accounting > Payments > Debit Order*, create a new debit order and select the Payment Mode dedicated to ACH Direct Debit that you created during the configuration step.
+In the menu *Accounting > Customers > Debit Order*, create a new debit order and select the Payment Mode dedicated to ACH Direct Debit that you created during the configuration step.